Bruce17/dependable/README.md

 ## API

-`container.register(name, function)` - Registers a dependency by name. `function` can be a function that takes dependencies and returns anything, or an object itself with no dependencies.
+* `container.register(name, function)` - Registers a dependency by name. `function` can be a function that takes dependencies and returns anything, or an object itself with no dependencies.

-`container.register(hash)` - Registers a hash of names and dependencies.
+* `container.register(hash)` - Registers a hash of names and dependencies.
 This is useful for setting configuration constants.
+* `container.registerLibrary(name, function)` - Registers a library dependency by name. `function` should be a library loaded via require and has the module pattern style.
+* `container.registerLibrary(hash)` - Registers a hash of names and library dependencies.

-`container.load(fileOrFolder)` - Registers a file, using its file name as the name, or all files in a folder.
+* `container.load(fileOrFolder)` - Registers a file, using its file name as the name, or all files in a folder.
 Does not traverse subdirectories.

-`container.get(name, overrides = {})` - Returns a dependency by name, with all dependencies injected.
+* `container.get(name, overrides = {})` - Returns a dependency by name, with all dependencies injected.
 If you specify overrides, the dependency will be given those overrides instead of those registered.

-`container.resolve(overrides={}, cb)` - Calls `cb` like a dependency function, injecting any dependencies found in the signature.
+* `container.resolve(overrides={}, cb)` - Calls `cb` like a dependency function, injecting any dependencies found in the signature.
 Like `container.get`, this supports overrides.

-`container.list()` - Return a list of registered dependencies.
+* `container.list()` - Return a list of registered dependencies.
+* `container.clearAll()` - Helper method to clear all registered dependencies e.g. for easy unit testing.

 ## Development

 Tests are written with mocha.
 To run the tests, run `npm test`.
+You can also run tests with a watcher: `npm run-script test-watch`.

 ## Notice